PUB HLTH 4347OL - Health Technology Assessment

 Location: Level 9, AHMS Building, North terrace

-The full timetable of all activities for this course can be accessed from Course Planner.The course timetable is given the Health Technology Assessment course handbook.
+The full timetable of all activities for this course can be accessed from Course Planner.The course is online and alternates between self-study modules and online classes

 Course Learning Outcomes1.
 Describe and critically appraise the conduct of health technology assessment (HTA), in particular the use of systematic literature review and economic modelling, to inform the development of health policy.